-Annual Disney trips, my own studio and me running a business from home, with our animals keeping me company.
+Annual Disney trips, time to write, me running a creative business from home, with our animals keeping us company.
 We’ll still travel to a new country every year, but maybe we won’t spend two months living in Egypt like in our younger days.
 I’ll finally learn to sculpt and create our kitchen bowls, molding and shifting the clay with my hands.
 We’ll live by the sea, the salt waters reminding us of the simple pleasures and joys of living, as we watch our dogs, arm in arm, run excitedly around the beach.
 Our family.
 Our home.

 Alex and I often find ourselves giddy with joy, when we sit down to plan our future.
-We love looking at small New England towns and rescue shelters online, imagining what our antique furniture would look like, our daily routines and our favorite dog breeds on Pinterest.
+We love looking at small New England towns and rescue shelters online, imagining what our mismatched, thrifted antique furniture would look like, our daily routines and our favorite dog breeds on Pinterest.
 We get particularly excited about us being dog parents – throwing birthday parties will be a thing – and I dream of someday running my own animal rescue/foster and adoption organization.
 Of having empty space and writing a children’s book or two.
 I imagine myself continuing to partake in all the hobbies.

 I used to visualize us living in France, manifesting large amounts of money out of nowhere, earning x amount of dollars from photography without knowing how to operate a camera, traveling the world – with very little funds.